stashed/stash/docs/concepts/crds/restic.md

 * Change the labels of a workload.
 Stash operator will remove sidecar container from that workload.
 This way you can selectively stop backup of a Deployment, ReplicaSet etc.

 For more details about how to disable and resume Restic see [here](/docs/guides/backup.md#disable-backup).

 ## Next Steps

+- Learn about Repository CRD [here](/docs/concepts/crds/repository.md)
 - Learn how to use Stash to backup a Kubernetes deployment [here](/docs/guides/backup.md).
 - To restore a backup see [here](/docs/guides/restore.md).
 - Learn about the details of Recovery CRD [here](/docs/concepts/crds/recovery.md).